 Books are often an under tapped source of knowledge, filled with a wealth of experience and lessons learnt.
 More often than not, you can find someone who has been through a similar struggle, or at least a similar thought process to yourself.
 They contain wise words of wisdom for challenges in life and can help provide comfort and motivation in times when it’s lacking.

 Through Ant Middleton’s trilogy I started to learn the value of taking more risks and taking accountability for my own life.
-It was a refreshing read and whilst I couldn’t relate to his own experiences, such as going to prison or climbing Mount Everest, the lessons he spoke about in his book proved invaluable for me securing the job of my dreams.
+Ant’s book was a refreshing read and whilst I couldn’t relate to his own experiences, such as going to prison or climbing Mount Everest, the lessons he spoke about in his book proved invaluable for me securing the job of my dreams.

 Through David Goggin’s book Can’t Hurt Me I learnt the value of never giving up on exercise.
 In particular, he spoke of an idea of callusing your mind; this is to expose yourself to small and manageable amounts of suffering over and over again, such as going out for a run each morning, until the suffering decreases and it becomes more normal and you become mentally more resilient.
 In essence, it was about creating manageable, positive daily habits that you could build on to help you achieve personal growth.
 With this idea in mind, I lost 10kg of weight in 2020.